Skool Review: Features, Benefits & Pricing (2023)

 You can also combine content such as videos, images, and downloads through a simple back-end that allows you to add your materials quickly.

-Categories also help you organize your course into various sections.
+Categories also help you organize your own community into various sections.

 Each module can also include multiple files and documents to help teach the material.